secondtruth/synchronizer-files/CONTRIBUTING.md

 Coding Standard
 ---------------

-* We use the [PSR-2 coding style][1] but without the line length limit.
+We use the [PSR-2 coding style][1] but without the line length limit.

 Running tests
 -------------

-1. Copy the file `phpunit.xml.dist` to `phpunit.xml`

-2. Then run the following commands:
+First copy the file `phpunit.xml.dist` to `phpunit.xml`, then run the following commands:

     $ cd path/to/FilesSynchronizer/
     $ composer install